Robert Froehner is a Dallas-Fort

 his 36-inch "bass saw," his two main instruments are ordinary Craftsman®

-hardware-store models.
-His sawplaying has received First Place awards at
+Robert's sawplaying has received First Place

-International Musical Saw Competition at Santa Cruz on two occasions.
-In addition, Robert has appeared as a saw soloist with the Dallas
+as the International Musical Saw Competition at Santa Cruz on two occasions.

-other ensembles.
-He has been a featured performer at the Texas Folklife Festival
+Robert has also been a featured performer

-in San Antonio, Main Street Arts Festival in Fort Worth, Taste of Dallas,
+at the Texas Folklife Festival in San Antonio, Main Street Arts Festival

-Six Flags Over Texas, and Silver Dollar City in Branson, Missouri.
-He has recorded for television and film for such clients as Disney, the Texas Department of Commerce Tourism Division's national
+in Branson, Missouri.
+He has recorded for television and film for such clients

-TV/radio campaign, Molson Golden (Miller Brewing Co.), and the independent films Bingo City and Flightless Birds.
+campaign, Molson Golden (Miller Brewing Co.), and the independent films

 Robert is also a classical